Apr

 Please note: Recently we have become aware that other vendors are suggesting you heat shea butter to 170 degrees F for a period of 45 minutes to prevent graininess.
 This can be very damaging to the shea butter and will drastically reduce the shelf life as well.
 Worst of all, it will not work!
 Shea butter will become grainy, or fractionate, with the addition of heat.
 Body temperature alone will start this reaction.

-Yes, that’s exactly what I had heard would work, and exactly what I had tried last time I made Lip Butter, as well as the last batch of Whipped Shea Butter.
+Yes, that’s exactly what I had heard would work, and exactly what I tried in the past when making lip balm as well as whipped shea butter.
 And it worked!
-No more grainy Lip Butter!
-However, it appears that I have “drastically reduced the shelf life.” *sigh* I’m not sure how drastically it’s been reduced.
-I do add vitamin E to both the Lip Butter and Whipped Shea Butter products.
-Vitamin E is not a preservative, but it is an antioxidant known to extend the shelf life of oils and butters.
+However, by doing so I “drastically reduced the shelf life.”
+While I did add vitamin E, which is not a preservative, but an antioxidant known to extend the shelf life of oils and butters, I was looking for a different option.

 Now you are wondering – if the “heat and hold method” isn’t the answer, what is?
 Well, let me just tell you!
 This particular supplier offers a nice, refined “high melt point” shea butter.
-It costs exactly three times as much as the unrefined shea butter I’ve been using.
-Did I buy it?
-You bet I did!
+May also be available here.
+It costs more than regular shea butter, but the results are worth it!

 The refined shea butter has no odor whatsoever.
-I can add scent to it without trying to mask the scent of the natural shea (which I think smells rather pleasant, but others may disagree!).
-And an added bonus is that the texture is even fluffier than before!
+You can add scent to it without trying to mask the scent of the natural shea (which I think smells rather pleasant, but others may disagree!).
+An added bonus is that the texture is fluffier than unrefined shea butter when you whip it!

 Wow, it really does look like frosting!!